 About the gallery

-The Art & Environment Gallery is sponsored by the School of Natural Resources & Environment and located in the Ford Commons on the first floor of the Samuel Trask Dana Building at 440 Church Street between the Chemistry Building and Randall Lab.
+The Art & Environment Gallery is sponsored by the School for Environment & Sustainability, and is located in the Ford Commons on the first floor of the Samuel Trask Dana Building at 440 Church Street between the Chemistry Building and Randall Lab.
 The gallery opened in February 2012 to draw more attention to the influence of art in shaping our understanding of science and nature.

 It features local and national artists whose work speaks to how people interact and understand the environment.
 The exhibits rotate every eight weeks and are presented in five showcases in the Dana Building’s central community space for students, staff, and faculty.